-Contract management is a method of effectively monitoring supplier performance to get the best value for money from a contract.
-Contract management is a key responsibility of procurement who must design and implement contract review procedures to manage risk within their supply chains. |
+| Contract management is a method of effectively monitoring supplier performance to get the best value for money from a contract.
+It is a key responsibility of procurement departments who must design and implement contract review procedures to manage risk within their supply chains. |

 Here are my top 5 contract review tips!